 Spinners and spoons (especially those with trebles) aren’t safe for fish.
 Use Rapalas or swimbaits instead to avoid unnecessarily killing fish.

-Fly anglers usually make up for too-light gear by using small single hooks, so that’s a good thing.
+Fly anglers usually make up for too-light gear by using small single hooks and generally have solid fish handling practices otherwise, so that’s a good thing.
 Use the fewest possible hooks to catch the fish, and you’ll cause the least amount of damage to it.

 Once you do hook and land one, proper fish care is just beginning, though.

 2 — Net

 You know those old nylon nets that your dad used to use?
 Throw them away.
 Instead, use a rubberized net that won’t strip away fish slime unnecessarily.
 Simply using the wrong net can kill a fish.

 Once you’ve purchased your new rubberized net, practice netting small fish to get the hang of it, always netting head-first.
 That is, allow the fish to swim into the net rather than chasing it like you would a butterfly.